Holly Ramsay arrives to her wedding with famous father by her side

 Earlier on Saturday, foliage was placed around the abbey’s historic West Front door in preparation for the celebration.

-Celebrity chef Gordon told Holly he “couldn’t be a prouder dad” in a post to his Instagram that said: “I’m truly so lucky being able to walk this beautiful bride down the aisle and gaining an incredible son in law @adam_peaty!
+Celebrity chef Gordon, 59, told Holly he “couldn’t be a prouder dad” in a post to his Instagram that said: “I’m truly so lucky being able to walk this beautiful bride down the aisle and gaining an incredible son in law @adam_peaty!

 “I love you so much @hollyramsayy and couldn’t be a prouder Dad xxx.”